coldrye-archive/inxs-common/README.md

 ## Contributing

-While I believe that the feature set of the software can be considered final, you are very welcome to propose changes and report bugs, or even provide pull requests on [github](https://github.com/coldrye-es/inxs-common).
+You are very welcome to propose changes and report bugs, or even provide pull requests on [github](https://github.com/coldrye-es/inxs-common).

 See the [contributing guidelines](https://github.com/coldrye-es/inxs-common/blob/master/CONTRIBUTING.md) for more information.